-2020: Even before the arrival of COVID-19, stress had already been identified as a major health problem for Americans.
+Stress has been identified as a major health problem for Americans.
 Not only do we need to care for health and wellness when there is illness, but we also need to practice preventive care to stay well physically, mentally and emotionally.
-Visit this page for more information on Using Mindfulness Practices During COVID-19

 Ever feel stress?
 OSU Extension, Family and Consumer Sciences (FCS) promotes healthy living.
 Along with topics like healthy eating and exercise, mindfulness is gaining recognition as part of healthy lifestyle in the United States.
 OSU Extension offers an overview on the science behind the art of mindfulness as well as the health benefits of stress reduction.
 Utilize some mindful, relaxation tools to live a more mindful, less-stressed and healthier life.

 "Mindfulness means paying attention in a particular way: On purpose, in the present moment, and nonjudgmentally" Jon Kabat-Zinn

 - Introduction to Mindfulness is a one-hour overview presentation on mindfulness.
 Please contact Patrice Powers-Barker to schedule a program email@example.com

 - Mindful Wellness is a series of one-hour lessons on mindfulness.
 It is designed to be offered to a small group with the expectation that all participants can attend the entire series of 3 - 5 lessons.
 It can be offered in partnership with a worksite wellness program or with other community sites.
 Please contact Patrice Powers-Barker to schedule a program firstname.lastname@example.org

 - Follow the Live Smart Ohio Mind and Body Blog